ElotlMX/Esquite/README.md

 ## About Esquite

-Esquite is a *framework* that is intended for people who have parallel corpus (bilingual texts) and wish generate a web system that allows to upload these documents, manage them and make queries of words and phrases in both languages.
+Esquite is a framework intended for people who have parallel corpus (bilingual texts) and wish to get a web system that allows them to upload documents, manage them and perform queries based on words and phrases in both languages.

----

-Esquite es un *framework* está destinado para las personas que poseen corpus paralelos (textos bilingües) y deseen generar un sistema web que les permita subir estos documentos, administrarlos y realizar búsquedas de palabras y frases en las dos lenguas.

 ### Features

-* Make advance queries through your parallel corpus thanks to the search engine [*Elasticsearch*](https://www.elastic.co/es/)
+* Perform advance queries through your parallel corpus thanks to the search engine [*Elasticsearch*](https://www.elastic.co/es/)
 * Manage your documents through the corpus administrator
 * Customization of the Web Client